Hiking the Humuʻula Trail to Mauna Kea Summit on the Big Island of Hawaiʻi

 Elevation Gain: ~4,600 ft. / 1,402 m

-Standing at 13,803 ft. above sea level, Mauna Kea is the highest natural point in Hawaiʻi.
+Standing at 13,803 ft.
+(4,207 m) above sea level, Mauna Kea on the Big Island of Hawaiʻi is the highest natural point across all the Hawaiian Islands, and it’s the 6th-highest state high point in the United States!

-While there is a road to the summit of Mauna Kea, those in the hiking/ climbing community would say, “If you didn’t climb it, it doesn’t count,” which is exactly what hiking the Humuʻula Trail is all about.
+I say this because the Mauna Kea Access Road, which parallels the Humuʻula Trail, does climb to observatories near the summit.
+However, those in the hiking and climbing community would say, "If you didn’t climb it, it doesn’t count"—which is exactly what hiking the Humuʻula Trail is all about!

-That being said, there is a slight controversy about the true summit (Puʻu Wekiu), which I’ll talk more about later in this post.
+Now, it must be addressed that there is a slight controversy about the true summit of Mauna Kea (Puʻu Wekiu), which I discuss in more detail later in this post.

 Mauna Kea Trail Registration

-Prior to hiking the Humuʻula Trail, the Department of Land and Natural Resources (DLNR) will have you fill out a hiking form to gather some basic information about your group.
+Prior to hiking the Humuʻula Trail, the Hawaiʻi Department of Land and Natural Resources (DLNR) requires hikers to fill out a form to gather some basic information about your group.

 Furthermore, this form will ask you to provide an expected return time, but it should go without saying that you need to start the Humuʻula Trail early in the morning.
-I would even go as far to say that starting after 9 a.m. is too late, especially because of how early sunset is in the winter.
+I would even go as far to say that starting after 9 a.m. is too late—especially in the winter when the sunset is earlier.

 How Hard is the Humuʻula Trail to the Summit of Mauna Kea?

 Writing about how difficult a trail is can be one of the most challenging aspects of an article like this.
-I always say that someone's "walk in the park" is someone else’s "Everest," so there’s truly no definitive way to describe difficulty.
+I always like to say that someone’s 'walk in the park' is someone else’s 'Everest,' so there’s truly no definitive way to describe difficulty.

 However, I can say that the terrain up the Humuʻula Trail is easy, but it’s generally not the condition of the trail that people are worried about; it’s the elevation.

 That being said, for three people living at sea level on Oʻahu, we all found the Humuʻula Trail to be fairly easy.
-I don’t believe there was one time where I heard someone say something about being out of breath or dizzy.
+I don’t believe there was one time where I heard someone talk about being out of breath or dizzy.

-I think that if you’re used to climbing 14ers on the mainland, you’ll find that climbing Mauna Kea is very easy.
-However, I also think that if you aren’t keeping up with cardio and/ or hiking regularly, you’ll probably have difficulty with the elevation.
-This was evident with one individual that we passed, taking a ton of breaks at around 10,000 ft, not long after beginning the trail.
+I think that if you’re used to climbing 14ers on the mainland, you’ll find that climbing Mauna Kea is very easy, but I also think that if you aren’t keeping up with cardio or hiking regularly, you’ll probably have difficulty with the elevation.
+This was evident with one hiker that we passed, as they were taking a ton of breaks at around 10,000 ft.
+(3,048 m), not long after beginning the trail.

 Humuʻula Trailhead Parking